-

 When a candidate knows the number of people who applied for a position, it can help to rationalise their rejection.
 For example, if lots of people have applied for one position, it can help candidates realise how big the talent pool is and how competitive the application round was.

-Mention what kind of qualities the successful candidate had
+Mention what kind of qualities the successful candidates had